Dr Carly Reddington

 - Particulate air pollution from forest and vegetation fires disproportionately effects poorer populations in Southeast Asia.
 Preventing these fires would substantially improve air quality and reduce exposure to air pollution (Reddington et al., 2021).

-- Reductions in fires associated with deforestation in Brazil between 2004 and 2012, caused regional particulate air pollution to decline by ~30% during the dry season.
-This reduction in air pollution would have a considerable public health benefit across South America (Reddington et al., 2015).
+- Reductions in fires associated with deforestation in Brazil between 2004 and 2012, caused regional particulate air pollution to decline by ~30% during the dry season, with large associated public health benefits across South America (Reddington et al., 2015).

-- Deforestation and peat fires in Sumatra account for 75% of the smoke pollution in Singapore; improved fire management in Indonesia would improve local and regional air quality (Reddington et al., 2014).
+- Deforestation and peat fires in Sumatra during 2004–2009 accounted for 75% of the smoke pollution in Singapore.
+Improved fire management in Indonesia can improve both local and regional air quality (Reddington et al., 2014).

 Previous research

 The South American Biomass Burning Analysis (SAMBBA) Project: Investigating the properties and impacts of tropical biomass burning aerosol.
-For this project I used a global aerosol microphysics model and a variety of observations in the Amazon region to improve understanding of aerosol emissions from vegetation fires (Reddington et al., 2016; 2019).
-I also used these tools to quantify the effects of biomass burning on atmospheric composition, regional air quality and human health (Reddington et al., 2014; 2015).
+In this project I used a global aerosol microphysics model and a variety of observations in the Amazon region to improve understanding of aerosol emissions from vegetation fires (Reddington et al., 2016; 2019) and to quantify the effects of biomass burning on atmospheric composition, regional air quality and human health (Reddington et al., 2014; 2015).

 PhD Project.
 During my PhD I investigated primary and secondary sources of atmospheric aerosol over Europe using a global atmospheric chemistry-transport model (Reddington et al., 2011; 2013).